Cunnamulla

 Don’t miss out on the action of the Cunnamulla Fella Roundup, held in Winter each year.
 With cowboys, shearers and stockmen all converging at Cunnamulla, the festival makes for one of the most diverse events in the state.
 There is a jam-packed program, with country music, live entertainment, sheep shearing demonstrations, wood chopping, barrel racing plus lots more.
 Strap in for a night of thrills and spills as the Bulls and Broncs take centre stage at

 the Rodeo, then party into the night with live music.
-When you wish to take a break from all the action, kick back on the lawn with the Cunnamulla Fella and enjoy the food and refreshment stalls and an afternoon of music.
+When you wish to take a break from all the action, kick back on the lawn with the Cunnamulla, which is one among the best places to visit in Cunnamulla.
+It offers you to enjoy the food and refreshment stalls and an afternoon of music.

 Yowah